FuzionTFS/CourseOutline/readme.md

     -   TFS Versions, Editions, and Licensing

+    -   Changes Across Versions

+    -   TFS Architecture

     -   Client Tools

-    -   Changes across Versions

 -   Team Projects (Developer)

     -   What’s new in Visual Studio 2015 and 2017

+    -   TFS Developer Tools

+    -   Overview of Team Project Collections

-    -   Team project collections and team projects
+    -   Planning Team Projects

-    -   Configure security, team, areas, and iterations

-    -   Planning, renaming, and deleting team projects

-    -   Use Team Explorer and Team Web Access
+    -   Creating, Renaming, and Deleting Team Projects

+    -   Teams, Areas, Iterations, and Security

--   Planning and Tracking Work (Developer)
+-   TFS and Agile (Developer)

+    -   Using Agile and Scrum with TFS

     -   Quick Overview of Work in TFS (Jira is Fuzion's Preferred Tool)

     -   Process Templates

-    -   Use Agile (backlog, Kanban, and task boards)
+    -   Reports in TFS

+    -   SharePoint Integration in TFS

-    -   Use a Team Room to collaborate with others
+    -   Use a Team Room to Collaborate

 -   Using Git for Version Control (Developer)

-    -   Git concepts and overview
+    -   Git Concepts and Overview

-    -   Create and clone a Git repository
+    -   Create and Clone a Git Repo

-    -   Basic and advanced Git workflows
+    -   Basic and Advanced Git Workflows

-    -   Create and merge branches, send pull requests
+    -   Create and Merge Branches

-    -   Administer and troubleshoot Git
+    -   Pull Requests

 -   Ensuring Code Quality (Developer)

-    -   Create, run, and refactor C\# unit tests
+    -   Create, Run, and Refactor C\# Unit Tests

     -   Calculate Code Coverage

-    -   Use Code Metrics and Code/Code Clone Analysis
+    -   Use Code Metrics and Code / Clone Analysis

     -   Conduct a Code Review

 -   Automating the Build Process (Developer)

-    -   Overview of the new Visual Studio 2015 build system
+    -   Overview of the New Team Build System

-    -   Create and queue a build
+    -   Create and Queue a Build

-    -   Monitor and manage the build process
+    -   Monitor and Manage the Build Process

-    -   Automate code quality checks
+    -   Automate Code Quality Checks

 -   Introduction to Team Foundation Server (Admin)

-    -   Editions, components, and configurations
+    -   TFS Versions, Editions, and Configurations

-    -   Visual Studio Online comparison
+    -   VSTS and TFS Comparison

-    -   TFS' support of Application Lifecycle Management
+    -   TFS and Application Lifecycle Management

-    -   TFS administrator responsibilities and tasks
+    -   TFS Administrator Responsibilities and Tasks

-    -   “Must-have” tools of a TFS administrator

-    -   Client Tools
+    -   TFS Administrator Tools

 -   Planning and Deploying TFS (Admin)

-    -   Planning the deployment
+    -   Planning the Deployment

-    -   System requirements, software, and accounts
+    -   System Requirements, Software, and Accounts

+    -   SQL Server, Reporting Services and SharePoint

-    -   Installing and configuring TFS
+    -   Installing and Configuring TFS

-    -   Installing Team Explorer

     -   Installing TFS Power Tools